 If you're from Wales, you'll agree that the weather is some of the most unpredictable in Britain.
 If you decide to walk during the height of the Summer, there's no guarantee that you won't get 4 days of constant wind and rain which can then easily be followed by 25°c heat and sun!

-In the most part, people are always happy to help!
-As a fluent Welsh speaker myself, I can also guarantee that learning a few of the basic words will go a long way to impressing your soon to be friends!
-Here’s a few words to get you started:
+For the most part, people are always happy to help!
+As a fluent Welsh speaker myself, I can also guarantee that learning a few of the basic words will go a long way to impressing your soon-to-be friends!
+Here are a few words to get you started:

 If you have any questions before enjoying everything the awe-inspiring coast has to offer, write a comment below!